dotScale 2018 recap

-I really like conferences, they give me ideas about what’s next, what to learn, whom to know, new whitepapers to read and products to check out.
-Conferences are as much about technical talks as much about the people you can meet.
-I was very lucky to go to this one thanks to Sighup and with a friend, which made it even better.
+I really like conferences, they give me ideas about what’s next, what to learn, who to know, new whitepapers to read and products to check out.
+Conferences are as much about the technical talks as they are about the people you can meet.
+I was very lucky to go to this one thanks to Sighup, and with a friend, which made it even better.

-dotConferences are a series of conferences started in 2012 with the goal of creating a TED-like technology event targeting the developers community.
-This was my second one - with the first being the dotGo last november - and I’m really liking the format and the quality so far.
+dotConferences are a series of conferences started in 2012 with the goal of creating a TED-like technology event targeting the developers' community.
+This was my second one - the first being dotGo last November - and I’m really liking the format and the quality so far.

 This is a list of ideas and topics from dotScale 2018:

-Preeti Vaidya, from Viacom, illustrated how it’s very important not to choose a database based on how comfortable developers are with a specific tool but rather on the structure of your data.
-She gave a 4 steps guide to choose an actual type of database to use: Operations, Application, Data Mode, Data Store.
+Preeti Vaidya, from Viacom, illustrated how it’s very important to choose a database based not on how comfortable developers are with a specific tool but rather on the structure of your data.
+She gave a 4-step guide to choosing which type of database to use: Operations, Application, Data Mode, Data Store.
 Long story short: it’s important to understand what queries your application is going to perform on the data before choosing a relational database.

 - Enrico Signoretti, from OpenIO, described a new device in the storage industry called nano-nodes.